 - Solvents for cleaning

-TAP Plastics has many locations in the bay area and stocks a wide range of resin's fiberglass mat, and the tools needed to work with it all.
-They also have some informative .pdf's located in their FAQ section.
+has many locations in the bay area and stocks a wide range of resin's fiberglass mat, and the tools needed to work with it all.
+They also have some informative .pdf's located in their FAQ section

 Check out your local store to get an idea of what you'll need and then see what's online.
 If you don't happen to be next to a major retailer of fiberglass supplies, it could be a good idea to order online since the price of resin varies wildly depending on where you get it.